-- State that they are a member of the Council - Point to approved, written documents that the Council has produced - Point to Council discussions (all of which are recorded and available online) and the views expressed in those discussions
+- State that they are a member of the Council - Point to approved, written documents that the Council has produced - Reference Council decisions and discussions, including public comment (all of which are recorded and available online)

-When the legislature makes a request for testimony from the Council on specific topics, ANR will reach out to the relevant Subcommittee co-chairs.
+When the legislature makes a request to ANR for testimony from the Council on specific topics, ANR will reach out to the relevant Subcommittee co-chairs.
 For general requests, ANR will reach out to the Steering Committee members appointed by the body making the request.
-When in doubt, the Steering Committee can help to direct requests for testimony.
+When in doubt, the Steering Committee can help to direct requests for testimony from legislature or other public bodies.